A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: : A globally convergent method for computing B-stationary points of

 Second, we show that $d = 0$ is global minimizer of the relaxed MILP~\eqref{eq:lpec_milp_reduced} with $y_i \in [0,1]$.
 Since $x^*$ is S-stationary, it is also a stationary point of the RNLP$(x^*)$.
 Consider the following LP:

-The MPEC-ACQ implies that the standard ACQ holds for RNLP$(x^*)$~\cite{Flegel2005a}.
+The MPEC-MFCQ implies that the standard MFCQ holds for the RNLP$(x^*)$.
 Observe that constraints \eqref{eq:relaxed_lp_c}--\eqref{eq:relaxed_lp_biactive} define the tangent cone of RNLP$(x^*)$ at $x^*$.
-Therefore, by applying Theorem~\ref{th:b_stationarity} to RNLP$(x^*)$, it follows that $d = 0$ is a global minimizer of \eqref{eq:relaxed_lp}.
+Since $x^*$ is a stationary of RNLP$(x^*)$, it follows that $d = 0$ is a global minimizer of \eqref{eq:relaxed_lp} (since this exactly recovers the KKT conditions of the RNLP at $x^*$ from the LP~\eqref{eq:relaxed_lp}).
 The trust-region constraint remains inactive and does not affect the solution.
 Note that this LP is a relaxation of the reduced LPEC~\eqref{eq:lpec_reduced} (and thus of the MILP~\eqref{eq:lpec_milp_reduced}).

 In the relaxed MILP, $y_i \in \{0,1\}$ in \eqref{eq:lpec_milp_reduced} is replaced by $y_i \in [0,1]$.
 Next, from the upper bounds in \eqref{eq:lpec_milp_reduced_comp1} and \eqref{eq:lpec_milp_reduced_comp2}, we have that $ \frac{d_{1,i}}{M} \leq y_i \leq 1 - \frac{d_{2,i}}{M}$.
 Since the MILP is feasible, it follows that this interval is nonempty if $ \frac{d_{1,i}}{M} \leq 1 - \frac{d_{2,i}}{M})$ holds.
 This implicitly defines the constraint: $ d_{1,i}+ d_{2,i} \leq M$.
 If we choose $\rho < \tfrac{M}{2}$, then the upper bounds in \eqref{eq:lpec_milp_reduced_comp1} and \eqref{eq:lpec_milp_reduced_comp2} are never active.
 For such a choice, the feasible sets of the relaxed MILP~\eqref{eq:lpec_milp_reduced} and the LP~\eqref{eq:relaxed_lp} coincide for all components $d \in \R^n$, for all $y \in [0,1]^{|\I_{00}|}$.
 Since the objective of \eqref{eq:lpec_milp_reduced} does not depend on $y$, it follows that $d = 0$ is also a global minimizer of the relaxation of \eqref{eq:lpec_milp_reduced}.
 In conclusion, $d =0$ is a global solution of the MILP~\eqref{eq:lpec_milp_reduced} and {\LPCC}~\eqref{eq:lpec_reduced} (verifies B-stationarity), relaxed LP (verifies S-stationarity) and relaxed MILP.